 Rest the back of your forearm on a table or on your leg.
 Your palm should be facing up, and your hand should be aligned with your arm.
 Place a light weight in that hand, then slowly lower the weight toward the floor.
 The movement should take you five seconds, then bring the wrist back up to starting position.

 Aim to complete two to three sets of 10 to 15 reps on each wrist four to five days a week.
 If your form deteriorates before getting to 10 reps, or you’re really sore the next day, lighten the load.
 Conversely, Laudner says, “if you can easily get to 12 to 15 reps using strict form, then you need to increase the resistance.”

 Laudner recommends radial strengthening as well.
 “That’s when you bend your wrist toward your thumb side,” Laudner says.

 Grab a hammer by the handle, then stand with your arms at your side.
 Tilt the head of the hammer toward the ceiling and slowly lower it down.
-Repeat according to the same instructions on Strength Exercise #1.
+Repeat according to the same instructions as the first wrist exercise.
 “If the head of the hammer is too light, wrap something around it like an ankle weight,” Laudner says.

 Final Note: You don’t have to give up planks or pushups while you’re rehabbing your wrists.
 “In the meantime, rather than getting into plank position with your palms flat on the floor,” Laudner says, “do it on your knuckles.
 That way the wrist doesn’t bend into that hyperextended position” in which it makes that painful bone-on-bone contact.